38 Best Turkish Foods Everyone Must Try In 2025

 Image Source

-Flat and crispy, Lahmacun is like a pizza served with a topping of minced meat, salad and lemon juice on bread and can be wrapped, folded in half, or pulled apart to eat.
-The Turkish counterpart of pizza is full of flavors.
-The minced lamb and Mediterranean spices doing a party in your mouth.
+Flat and crispy, Lahmacun is like a pizza served with a topping of minced meat, salad, and lemon juice on bread.
+It can be wrapped, folded in half, or pulled apart to eat.
+The Turkish counterpart of pizza is full of flavours.
+The minced lamb and Mediterranean spices do a party in your mouth.
 It is a famous street food in Turkey that you will find all over the country.
 So, you ought to try this on your next trip to Turkey.

-Must Try: With tomatoes, lettuce, parsley; try adding some lemon on it
+• Must Try: With tomatoes, lettuce, and parsley; try adding some lemon to it

 4. Menemen: Turkish Egg Delicacy